-With specialized training, both security and police officers have the authority to carry role specific PPE such as puncture resistant gloves, handcuffs, and batons, however, only Police are able to carry the following:
+With specialized training, both security and police officers have the authority to carry role-specific Personal Protective Equipment (PPE) such as tactical vests, duty belts, and batons; however, only Police are able to carry the following in Canada:

 - Pepper Spray